Rising House Prices in the UK: Key Drivers and How to Prepare for 2025.

 1. Limited Supply and High Demand

-2. Economic Recovery and Incentives
+2. Economic Recovery and Government Incentives

 How to Navigate the Market